 You must add a new

-type to your project so that every component has an associated CSS block.
-This means you must declare a new type in thetypes
+stylesheettype to your project so that every component has an associated CSS block.
+This means you must declare a new type in thetypessection and add"stylesheet"to the component types.Example:

 After analyzing templates and compiling & optimizing the CSS blocks that are used, the glimmer template must be rewritten to use the right classnames.
 Glimmer accepts AST plugins during the precompilation step.